-All About Crops: In this lesson, students will learn to identify various plant parts and their functions, as well as the basic needs of plants.
+All About Crops: Students will learn to identify various plant parts and their functions, as well as the basic needs of plants.
 Students will gain an understanding of Georgia's major crops and the various products produced by these top commodities.
-Activities include planting a corn seed and a possible machinery visit.
-State standards addressed: CD-SS4.4c; CD-SC3.4a; S1L1; SS1E1; SS1E3
+Activities include planting seeds and a possible visit to the pollinator garden.
+State standards addressed: CD-SS4.4b; CD-SC3.4a; S1L1; SS1E1

 Meet the Sheep: Students will not only meet the sheep at Destination Ag, but will also gain a better understanding of the basic needs of animals and a basic definition of agriculture.
 Students will learn about and assist in the process of turning wool to yarn to better understand how many products come from livestock.
-State standards addressed: CD-SC1.4a; CD-SC3.4a; S1L1
+State standards addressed: CD-SC1.4a; CD-SC3.4a; S1L1.b